zyairelai/zyairelai/README.md

 - ☁️ I am currently learning Arch Linux, Kubernetes and Helm
 - 💪 Strength: I can flirt anywhere 😉
 - 🥺 Weakness: Those beautiful eyes of yours 😍
-- 🤔 Fun fact: The strongest password is "family" because nothing is stronger than family 😏
+- 🤔 Fun fact: The strongest password is **family** because nothing is stronger than family 😏

 ### My goals for 2021:
 - ✅ Build a project that can generate my passive income 🚀